mastodon/documentation/content/en/client/intro.md

 ### Query strings {#query-strings}

-Simply request the URL, but append query strings to the end.
+Request the URL, but append query strings to the end.
 Query strings can be appended by first typing ? and then appending them in the form of parameter=value.
 Multiple query strings can be appended by separating them with &.
 For example:

 ```bash
 curl https://mastodon.example/endpoint?q=test&n=0